mjpclab/object-hierarchy-access/README.md

 ```

 ## `traverse`
-Go through each hierarchy with a callback:
+Go through each hierarchy with a callback.
+Returns `false` in callback to terminate hierarchy iteration.
 ```javascript
 import { traverse } from 'object-hierarchy-access';
 const node1 = {}, node2 = {}, node3 = {};